Guide to Graduate Study in History

 - In their first semester of study, all students must take HIST 7001, “Approaches to Historical Study.”

 Foreign language requirements.
-Mastery in a required foreign language must be demonstrated by passing an examination, usually offered by the appropriate language department.
-Students should apply to take their examinations as soon as they feel ready, but in all cases they must take them before they can receive permission to take the General Examination.
+Mastery in a foreign language, when required, must be demonstrated by passing an examination, usually offered by the appropriate language department.
 The Mastery exams usually consist of a short translation, a reading comprehension section (with short-answer questions), and a short essay.
 Test results will be forwarded to the History Department.

 A Checklist for the First Two Years and the M.A.
 Degree